sgillie123/Hospital/README.md

 # Dont Drop Dead — Hospital Management System

-Part 1 to a hospital management system built with Python and PyQt6 for managing patients, doctors, and staff.
+Part 1 to a hospital management system built with Python and PyQt6 on Designer for managing patients, doctors, and staff.

 ## How to Run